⇐

 Moses said:

-— Suppose I come to the Israelis and say to them, ‘The God of your fathers has sent me to you,’ and they say to me, ‘What is his name?’
+— Suppose I come to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they say to me, ‘What is his name?’
 What will I say to them?

 God replied: